MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio-behind-a-firewall-or-proxy-server.md

   - "pt-br"
   - "tr-tr"
 ---
-# List of domains for download servers
+# Install Visual Studio behind a firewall or proxy server

 The Visual Studio Installer downloads files from various domains and their download servers.
-This page lists the domain URLs that you might want to include as trusted in your deployment scripts.
+This page lists the domain URLs that you might want to "whitelist" as trusted in your deployment scripts.

-If it is possible for your environment, consider adding the following domains with both HTTP and HTTPS protocols.
+If it's possible for your environment, consider adding the following domains with both HTTP and HTTPS protocols.

 ## Microsoft domains
 | Domain | Purpose |